Skip to content

 No, not all vulnerabilities need to be patched — at least not right away.
 Although vulnerabilities are ranked for their severity, that ranking is generalized and geared toward many — not all — organizations.
 And that level of severity could be very different for your unique environment.

-For example, a vulnerability with a CVSS score of 10 might not be critical to you if the vulnerability lives on an isolated, disconnected machine.
+For example, a vulnerability with a CVSS score of 10 might not be critical in your environment to you if the vulnerability lives on an isolated, disconnected machine.
 And while we’d patch all vulnerabilities in an ideal world, realistically, we have to prioritize the patches with the greatest potential impact on our environment.
 (In other words, if a high-severity vulnerability is announced and it impacts your environment, patch ASAP!)

 Rachel Bishop